48 Hours in Bangkok

 Lunch in the Old Town

-It didn’t take us long to reconsider this plan as tuk-tuks kept whisking by offering rides.
-In the midday heat, the tuk-tuk rides make a lot of sense.
+It didn’t take us long to reconsider this plan, as tuk-tuks kept whisking by offering rides.
+In the midday heat, the rides made a lot of sense.

 Backpacker’s Row, Khao San Road, Bangkok, Thailand